-3. Composition of an After-Action Review Team
+2. Composition of an After-Action Review Team

-The facility administrator, the assistant facility administrator, the Field Office Director's designee and the health services administrator (HSA) shall conduct the afteraction review.
-This four-member after-action review team shall convene on the workday after the incident.
-The after-action review team shall gather relevant information, determine whether policy and procedures were followed, make recommendations for improvement, if any, and complete an afteraction report to record the nature of its review and findings.
-The after-action report is due within two workdays of the detainee's release from restraints.
+The facility administrator, the assistant facility administrator, the Field Office Director's designee, and the Health Services Administrator shall conduct the After-Action Review.
+This four-member After-Action Review team shall convene on the workday after the incident.
+The After-Action Review team shall gather relevant information, determine whether policy and procedures were followed, make recommendations for improvement, if any, and complete an After-Action Report to record the nature of its review and findings.
+The After-Action Report is due within two working days of the detainee's removal from restraints.

-4. Review of Audiovisual Recording
+3. Review of Audiovisual Recording

-The after-action review team shall also review the audiovisual recording of any useof-force incidents for compliance with all provisions of this standard, with particular attention paid to:
+The After-Action Review team shall also review the audiovisual recording of any use-of-force incidents for compliance with all provisions of this standard, with particular attention paid to:

-- a. whether the use-of-force team technique was exercised properly; - b. the professionalism of the shift supervisor; - c. adherence to the requirement of wearing prescribed protective gear; - d. ensuring that unauthorized items, equipment or devices (e.g., towels, tape, surgical masks, hosiery) were not used;
+- Whether the use-of-force team technique was exercised properly; - The professionalism of the shift supervisor; - Adherence to the requirement of wearing prescribed protective gear; - Ensuring that unauthorized items, equipment or devices (for example, towels, tape, surgical masks, hosiery) were not used; - Whether team members applied only as much force as necessary to subdue the detainee, including whether team members responded appropriately to a subdued or cooperative detainee or a detainee who discontinued his/her violent behavior; - Whether the shift supervisor was clearly in charge of team and situation.
+This includes intervention at the first sign of one or more team members applying more force than necessary;

-- e. whether team members applied only as much force as necessary to subdue the detainee, including whether team members responded appropriately to a subdued or cooperative detainee or a detainee who discontinued his/her violent behavior; - f. whether the shift supervisor was clearly in charge of team and situation.
-This includes intervention at the first sign of one or more team members applying more force than necessary; - g. whether the detainee received and rejected the opportunity to submit to restraints voluntarily before the team entered the cell/area.
-If he/she submitted, team action should not have been necessary; - h. whether team members exerted more pressure than necessary to the detainee's thorax (chest and back), throat, head and extremities when applying restraints; - i. the amount of time needed to restrain the detainee.
-Any non-resisting detainee restrained for longer than necessary could indicate training problems/ inadequacies; - j. whether team members wore protective gear inside the cell/area until the operation was completed; - k. whether there was continuous audiovisual coverage from the time the camera started recording until the incident concluded.
-The review team shall investigate any breaks or sequences missing from the audiovisual record;

-- whether a medical professional promptly examined the detainee, with the findings reported on the audiovisual record; - m.whether use of chemical agents, pepper spray, etc., was appropriate and in accordance with written procedures; - n. whether team member(s) addressed derogatory, demeaning, taunting, or otherwise inappropriate/inflammatory remarks made to detainee or person(s) outside the cell or area; and - o. if the incident review reveals a violation of ICE/ERO policy or procedures, the afteraction review team shall then determine whether the situation called for improvised action and, if so, whether the action taken was reasonable and appropriate under the circumstances.
+- Whether the detainee received and rejected the opportunity to submit to restraints voluntarily before the team entered the cell/area.
+If he or she submitted, team action should not have been necessary; - Whether team members exerted more pressure than necessary to the detainee's thorax (chest and back), throat, head and extremities when applying restraints; - The amount of time needed to restrain the detainee.
+Any non-resisting detainee restrained for longer than necessary could indicate training problems/ inadequacies; - Whether team members wore protective gear inside the cell/area until the operation was completed; - Whether there was continuous audiovisual coverage from the time the camera started recording until the incident concluded.
+The review team shall investigate any breaks or sequences missing from the audiovisual record; - Whether a medical professional promptly examined the detainee, with the findings reported on the audiovisual record; - Whether use of chemical agents, pepper spray, etc., was appropriate and in accordance with written procedures; - Whether team member(s) addressed derogatory, demeaning, taunting, or otherwise inappropriate/inflammatory remarks made to detainee or person(s) outside the cell or area. - If the incident review reveals a violation of ICE/DRO policy or procedures, the After-Action Review team shall then determine whether the situation called for improvised action and, if so, whether the action taken was reasonable and appropriate under the circumstances.

-The after-action review team shall complete and submit its after-action review report to the facility administrator within two workdays of the detainee's release from restraints.
+The After-Action Review Team shall complete and submit its After-Action Review report to the facility administrator within two working days of the detainee's release from restraints.
 The facility administrator shall review and sign the report, acknowledging its finding that the use of force was appropriate or inappropriate.

-5. Report of Findings to Field Office Director
+4. Report of Findings to Field Office Director